-NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/ local government, or the institution.
-Federal grants include Federal Pell grants and other federal grants.
-Any loans include federal loans and other loans awarded to students.
+NOTE: Grant or scholarship aid includes grant or scholarship aid from the federal government, state/local government, the institution, or other sources.
 Average amounts of aid were calculated by dividing the total aid awarded by the unduplicated count of recipients at each institution.
 N is the number of institutions in the comparison group.
-Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Student Financial Aid survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Student Financial Aid survey component.

-Figure 10.
-Retention rates of first-time degree/certificate seeking students, attendance status: Fall 2020 cohort
+Figure 14.
+Retention rates of first-time degree/certificate seeking students, by attendance status: Fall 2021 cohort